byterubpay/byterub-site/_posts/2018-05-12-logs-for-the-Community-meeting-held-on-2018-05-12.md

 **\<vp11>** exactly
 **\<\_Slack> \<sabin.smith>** yeah
 **\<rehrar>** stackexchange is generally for specialized people
-**\<bearretinjapan>** vp11, yeah, that's pretty much what we agreed on, Monero needs more concentrated support, lik a renewed effort to keep SE active, more documentatyion in the GUI (and in different languages) and ant other places newbies might end up.
+**\<bearretinjapan>** vp11, yeah, that's pretty much what we agreed on, ByteRub needs more concentrated support, lik a renewed effort to keep SE active, more documentatyion in the GUI (and in different languages) and ant other places newbies might end up.
 **\<sgp\_>** I added that after I felt bad no one was answering the questions
 **\<rehrar>** as we move closer and closer to mass adoption, we need everything that currently exists that's good for techy people as an equivalent to a normie one
-**\<bearretinjapan>** Google probably doesn't cut it, so people are going to the next likely concentration of users, which is /r/monero but I can already see user patience is flagging there (which is probably a good thing) but there needs to be a fallback.
+**\<bearretinjapan>** Google probably doesn't cut it, so people are going to the next likely concentration of users, which is /r/byterub but I can already see user patience is flagging there (which is probably a good thing) but there needs to be a fallback.
 **\<\_Slack> \<sabin.smith>** it would be nice if the gui had a preset of nodes that could be selected by geographical region but I know they get overwhelmed
 **\<bearretinjapan>** the sticky threads are a decent stopgap, but people really need to be forced there, even with the stickys, I'm still seeing a new thread every hour of a support/question nature.
 **\<\_Slack> \<sabin.smith>** people don't like to read more than two or three sentences
-**\<vp11>** so, let's do baby steps. maybe getting r/MoneroSupport alive, trying to forward people there.
+**\<vp11>** so, let's do baby steps. maybe getting r/ByteRubSupport alive, trying to forward people there.
 I think we can brainstorm during the next two weeks on how we could give direct, quick help to common issues in the GUI itself.
-**\<moneromooo>** No, it would not be nice.
+**\<byterubmooo>** No, it would not be nice.
 It would provide another push for people to do the wrong thing.
-**\<moneromooo>** Unless it's only used with stoffu's proxying code.
+**\<byterubmooo>** Unless it's only used with stoffu's proxying code.
 **\<rehrar>** who wants to be made a mod on the support place?
-**\<sgp\_>** vp11 yeah, start by 1) direct people to r/MoneroSupport, 2) encouraging participation in r/MoneroSupport and StackExchange, and 3) incentivizing support somehow, even if it's a flar on r/Monero and r/MoneroSupport
+**\<sgp\_>** vp11 yeah, start by 1) direct people to r/ByteRubSupport, 2) encouraging participation in r/ByteRubSupport and StackExchange, and 3) incentivizing support somehow, even if it's a flar on r/ByteRub and r/ByteRubSupport
 **\<bearretinjapan>** I really only see SE as being the right kind of environment for genuine support, but the sub needs to be blatantly obvious and unfortunately forceful about directing users there.
 **\<vp11>** let me be a mod so I can create flairs and label everyone as I like, pls :(
 **\<vp11>** jokes apart I can totally help on the support part, I learn a lot by helping people